negarlatifian/blog/posts/getting-started-with-nextjs.md

 ---
-    title: "Getting Started with NextJS",
+    title: "Getting Started with NextJS"
     excerpt:
       "NextJS is a Rect framework for production.
-It makes building fullstack React apps and sites a breeze and ships with Server Side Rendering(SSR)",
+It makes building fullstack React apps and sites a breeze and ships with Server Side Rendering(SSR)"
-    image: "getting-started-nextjs.png",
+    image: "getting-started-nextjs.png"
-    date: "2022-10-27",
+    date: "2022-10-27"
     isFeatured: true
 ---